What is Kratom?

-In 1943, Thailand decreed planting of the kratom tree illegal by passing the Kratom Act 2486.
+In 1943, Thailand decreed the planting of the kratom tree illegal bypassing the Kratom Act 2486.
 In 1979, Thailand enacted the Narcotics Act B.E.
 2522, putting Kratom a Category V narcotic analgesic, alongside marijuana.
-Despite prohibition kratom remains the 3rd most popular drug in Southern Thailand, next only to marijuana and methamphetamine.
+Despite the prohibition, kratom remains the 3rd most popular drug in Southern Thailand, next only to marijuana and methamphetamine.

 Today, the future of kratom as a non-controlled substance is the subject of a DEA plan to have it included as a Schedule I substance.
 By December 1, 2016, a final decision will have been made.

 Can I Purchase a Single Use Drug Test for Kratom?